rleuneRT/dev_process/github_integration.md

 - issue types used
   - story, question, task, test
 - milestone repo's are also used to group our test effort
+- each milestone repo as a corresponding waffle.io kanboard representation

 #### product code related